Pathway to do Internship at Fujitsu Limited JAPAN

 Meanwhile I want to improve my Japanese ability since language is a doorway to a particular culture.
 I believe learning a new language enables a person to have a broader understanding of that race or culture.

 That’s all from me!
-If you want to hear more about my experience, feel free to reach me through instagram!
+If you want to hear more about my experience, feel free to reach out through instagram!